 Date: May 21st, 2019

-Marking the release of the new Handbook for Water Champions: Strengthening Decision-Making and Collaboration for Healthy Watersheds, this webinar will explore new tools, services, and practical solutions for anyone working to advance watershed governance initiatives in their region.
+Marking the release of the new Handbook for Water Champions: Strengthening Decision-Making and Collaboration for Healthy Watersheds, this webinar explores new tools, services, and practical solutions for anyone working to advance watershed governance initiatives in their region.
 It is intended for local groups, collaborative organizations, and Indigenous and Crown governments seeking to better understand watershed governance.

 Natasha Overduin (Centre for Indigenous Environmental Resources & POLIS Water Sustainability Project)